Series 5261

 Drawings and specifications

-Part number Connection Connection Maximum discharge rating
+Part number Inlet connection Outlet connection Maximum discharge rating

 2D drawings